Budapestby VisitCity Guides

 Local guides reveal hidden architectural treasures on specialized walking tours of Budapest

-District VIII Exploration tours venture into authentic local neighborhoods rarely visited by tourists.
-These experiences showcase up-and-coming areas where genuine local life continues largely unaffected by tourism, providing insights into contemporary Budapest beyond the historic center.
+District VIII Exploration tours take you into authentic local neighborhoods that tourists rarely visit.
+These experiences show you up-and-coming areas where real local life continues without much tourism influence.
+You get insights into contemporary Budapest beyond the historic center.

-KÉK (Hungarian Contemporary Architecture Centre) organizes urban walks that include access to normally inaccessible locations like old factories and underground tunnels.
-These specialized tours explore themes including temporary architecture and urban rehabilitation, revealing how the city continues evolving and adapting.
+KÉK (Hungarian Contemporary Architecture Centre) organizes urban walks that include access to places you normally can't get into, like old factories and underground tunnels.
+These specialized tours explore themes like temporary architecture and urban rehabilitation.
+They show you how the city keeps evolving and adapting.

-Specialty tours in Budapest offer exceptional value compared to similar experiences in other European capitals, with most ranging from €15-120 depending on duration, group size, and inclusions.
+Specialty tours in Budapest are a great value compared to similar experiences in other European capitals.
+Most range from €15-120 depending on how long they are, group size, and what's included.

 Tour TypeDurationPrice RangeKey Features